lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 ![*Example of the usage of the function SpaImportReactPage in html templating*](https://miro.medium.com/max/1600/0*p14qpT0Ukm2ZBX_J "*Example of the usage of the function SpaImportReactPage in html templating*")

+*Example of the usage of the function SpaImportReactPage in html templating*

 Note: Bear in mind that this code is being executed inline on the HTML without any Babel transpilation.
 Therefore, if you need to support old browsers like Internet Explorer, you might need to add a polyfill for promises!

 # **Faster Development Cycle**